sunnysonx/strapi-plugin-bootstrap-admin-user/README.md

 DEV_ADMIN_EMAIL
 ```

-## Note: Please use it only on the development environment.
+## Note: Please use it only in the development environment.